le0kar0ub1/GenesisBAck/README.md

 ## Install

+All the dependencies installed are local and located in `mktoolchain/toolchain`.

 GenesisBAck use his own cross-compiler with frozen version, build it by executing the following command-line. -> currently unusable, using host compiler.

 Install the dependencies.